Articles on child speech research and teaching English pronunciation

 Alternatively, you might like to see just the abstract and table of contents.

 Part 1 of the thesis deals with how timing relationships emerge from the breath stream dynamics of child speech rather than through being imitated (modelled).
+(I.e. how English, for example comes to have long and short vowels, pre-fortis clipping, 'stress-timed' rhythm, and so on.)
 Part of it is summarised in:

 - Messum P.R.
 (2008) Embodiment, not imitation, leads to the replication of timing phenomena.
 In: Proceedings of Acoustics '08 Paris: SFA/ASA/EAA, 2405-2410.